me-pankajmunde/DevChat-pw/PRD.md

 - **Long Responses**: Auto-scroll during streaming, allow manual scroll to stop auto-scrolling
 - **Malformed API Responses**: Gracefully handle errors and display user-friendly error messages
 - **Code Block Edge Cases**: Handle inline code, missing language specifiers, and unclosed code blocks
+- **Wallpaper Readability**: All wallpaper patterns use subtle opacity to ensure text remains readable

 ## Design Direction
 The design should feel like a developer's command center - technical, precise, and efficient.
 A dark-themed, terminal-inspired aesthetic with vibrant accent colors that suggest intelligence and energy.
 The interface should fade into the background, letting the conversation take center stage.